various small flames

 Jon Doyle

 Jon is a writer from the UK.
-His work has appeared in The Rumpus, Hobart, Full Stop, 3:AM Magazine, and Critique: Studies in Contemporary Fiction, among other places.
+His work has appeared in The Rumpus, Hobart, Full Stop, 3:AM Magazine and other places.
+His debut novel is coming soon.

 • About Various Small Flames